City of Edmonton blames weather for poor road conditions this winter. What does the data show? | CBC News

 What does the data show?

+In contrast, there were only 20 in the period from December 2018 to February 2019.

-The city argues that this January saw "more extreme temperature fluctuations and freeze-thaw days compared to years previous," according to an emailed statement sent Monday.
+The city said that this January saw "more extreme temperature fluctuations and freeze-thaw days compared to years previous," according to an emailed statement sent Monday.

-Compared to last winter, there were two more freeze-thaw days, going from 11 freeze-thaw days in January 2019 to 13 freeze-thaw days this January, Environment Canada data shows.
+The data shows January 2020 had the most freeze-thaw days of the last five years.
+It went from 11 freeze-thaw days in January 2019 to 13.

+February has a history of wilder fluctuations, ranging from zero freeze-thaw days in 2019 to 19 in 2016.

 Are the temperatures in Edmonton different this winter?

-After looking at the data compiled by CBC News, Kulak said this winter (which meteorologists define as December until February) has had an average number of such fluctuations.
+After looking at the data compiled by CBC News, Kulak said this winter — defined by meteorologists as the period from December through February — was pretty average.

 "I don't think there's a big discrepancy between the freeze-thaw cycle or overall pattern this winter versus some other years, maybe the exception of February a year ago when it was just so bitter cold," he said Monday.